mikkirourke/wait-for-tcp-port/README.md

 # wait-for-tcp-port

 Wait for tcp port is a promise based library for waiting for one/more hosts/ports to become available.
 I uses nmap utility for network discovery.
-The ```bash waitForPort``` function checks only if the ports are opened and  doesn't try to establish connection, that decrease the waiting time.
+The ```waitForPort``` function checks only if the ports are opened and  doesn't try to establish connection, that decrease the waiting time.

 ## Installation